ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 ROTATIONAL PUSHUP (ADVANCED)

-Notes: The Rotational Pushup is more of a chest biased exercise.
+Exercise notes: The Rotational Pushup is more of a chest biased exercise.
 With the rotation, you get a little added abduction of the chest, which is a benefit when we’re limiting the number of exercises we’re trying to do so we can cover the entire body.

 KNEE ROTATIONAL PUSHUP (BEGINNER)

-Notes: If you can’t do the Rotational Pushup, simply drop down to your knees and perform the same movement.
+Exercise notes: If you can’t do the Rotational Pushup, simply drop down to your knees and perform the same movement.
 You’ll get the same benefits at a slightly easier level.

 COBRA PUSHUP (ADVANCED)